Calculating the Jet Quenching Parameter $\hat{q}$ in Lattice Gauge Theory: Introduction

 \section{Introduction}

-As of this time, the Large Hadron Collider (LHC) has completed 2 successful runs and there is a wealth of data on the modification of hard jets from the Relativistic Heavy-Ion Collider (RHIC)~\cite{Adcox:2004mh,Adams:2005dq} and the LHC~\cite{Schukraft:2011ch,Steinberg:2011qq,Wyslouch:2011zz}.
+As of this time, the Large Hadron Collider (LHC) has completed three successful runs with heavy-ions.
+There is now a wealth of data on the modification of hard jets from the Relativistic Heavy-Ion Collider (RHIC)~\cite{Adcox:2004mh,Adams:2005dq} and the LHC~\cite{Schukraft:2011ch,Steinberg:2011qq,Wyslouch:2011zz}.
 With the similarity between the various soft observables between RHIC and LHC the study of jets has moved to the forefront of heavy-ion programs at both these colliders.

 In the last several years, the science of jet quenching has undergone considerable evolution.
 There are now four different successful jet quenching formalisms based on perturbative QCD (pQCD)~\cite{Armesto:2003jh,Salgado:2003gb,Wiedemann:2000za,Arnold:2002ja,Jeon:2003gi,Qin:2009bk,Gyulassy:2000er,Gyulassy:2000fs,Gyulassy:2001nm,Guo:2000nz,Wang:2001ifa, Majumder:2007hx,Majumder:2007ne,Majumder:2009ge} and a collection of formalisms based on AdS/CFT~ \cite{Gubser:2006bz,Gubser:2009sn,Herzog:2006gh, CasalderreySolana:2007qw}.
-While one would have expected a large disparity between the physical pictures underlying the strong and weak coupling approaches, there are actually considerable differences between the various pQCD based approaches.
+While one would have expected a large disparity between the physical pictures underlying the strong and weak coupling approaches, there are actually considerable differences between the various pQCD based approaches~\cite{Majumder:2010qh,Armesto:2011ht}.
 Besides the differences in the description of the perturbative gluon emission process, the description of the medium is quite different in the various approaches: In both the Armesto-Salgado-Weidemann (ASW) and the Higher-Twist (HT) approach, one assumes that the transverse momentum exchanged in numerous interactions with the medium is soft enough that one may approximate the distribution as a Gaussian, and retain only the leading two moments (mean and variance).
 The variance of this Gaussian transverse momentum distribution is often referred to as $\hat{q}$.
 In the Gyulassy-Levai-Vitev (GLV) formalism, the exchanged momentum is assumed to have a considerable hard tail, such that it cannot be approximated as a Gaussian broadening.
 In the Arnold-Moore-Yaffe (AMY) formalism one describes the medium using Hard-Thermal-Loop improved perturbation theory~\cite{Braaten:1989kk,Braaten:1989mz}.

 With the exception of the AMY formalism, none of the other pQCD based formalisms can be said to be a first principles calculation.
 In all cases the transport parameter $\hat{q}$ (either averaged or a normalized function of space-time in a fluid dynamical simulation) is a fit parameter in the calculation, set by comparison to one data point.
 Even in the AMY formalism the strong coupling constant $\A_{s}$ is varied to fit one data point.
 Thus, even the AMY formalism is not, strictly speaking, a first principles calculation.
 The strong coupling approaches, though first principles calculations, are not sufficiently sophisticated to address the great variety of jet modification data.
 The predictions from such calculations also seem to be inconsistent with the rising $R_{AA}$ observed at the LHC~\cite{Horowitz:2011wm}.